Main navigation | Main content

 Learning Format: Online / self-paced

-Time Commitment: 50 hours Certificate (10 hours per module)
+Time Commitment: 50 hours Certificate; 10 hours per Course; 2 hours per topic

 The Sustainable Food Systems certificate is a self-paced, independent study format.
 It contains topics of study with resources and activities, as well as questions guiding to a discussion forum.